 This helps manufacturers study usage trends that can be further used to inform product development and improve after-sales service offerings.

-Such smart sensors help in boosting operational efficiency, lowering production costs, and providing customer behaviour insights.
+Such help in boosting operational efficiency, lowering production costs, and providing customer behaviour insights.
 IIoT also has other use cases such as asset management and tracking possible due to the use of sensors.

 2. Big Data analysis